Delhemma: Plot

-The epic follows its protagonists in a series of campaigns and adventures during the reigns of Harun al-Rashid, al-Amin, al-Ma'mun and al-Mu'tasim.
+The epic follows its protagonists in a series of campaigns and adventures during the reigns of Harun al-Rashid, al-Amin, al-Ma'mun, and al-Mu'tasim.
 To the end, the narrative is dominated by the Kilab-Sulaym rivalry, fuelled by Uqba's treacherous hounding of the Kilab and his spying for the Romans.
-The Kilab leaders, including Delhemma and Abd al-Wahhab, are captured several times by both the Romans and the Abbasid caliph due to Uqba's machinations, only to be set free after various adventures.
-Al-Battal plays a crucial counterpart to the traitor Uqba, with each one seeking to capture and eliminate the other.
+The Kilab leaders, including Delhemma and Abd al-Wahhab, are captured several times by the Romans and the Abbasid caliph due to Uqba's machinations, only to be set free after various adventures.
+Al-Battal plays a crucial counterpart to the traitor Uqba, each seeking to capture and eliminate the other.
 Al-Battal often saves the situation through his exploits, which bring him as far as Western Europe and the Maghreb.
-Successive Eastern Roman rulers attack and sack Malatya, but are either driven off or defeated by the exploits of Delhemma or Abd al-Wahhab.
-On the other hand, the Kilab frequently aid the emperors in recovering their capital, Constantinople, from usurpers or from Western (Frankish) invaders.
+Successive Eastern Roman rulers attack and sack Malatya but are either driven off or defeated by the exploits of Delhemma or Abd al-Wahhab.
+On the other hand, the Kilab frequently aid the emperors in recovering their capital, Constantinople, from usurpers or Western (Frankish) invaders.

-Finally, Uqba's treachery is unmasked, and in the last, and longest, section he is pursued by Caliph al-Mu'tasim and the Kilabite heroes across several countries "from Spain to Yemen", before being crucified before Constantinople.
-On its return, the Muslim army is ambushed in a defile by the Romans, and only 400 men, including the Caliph, al-Battal, Delhemma and Abd al-Wahhab, manage to escape, but the amir Amr is killed.
-In retaliation, al-Mu'tasim's successor al-Wathiq launches a campaign against Constantinople, where he installs a Muslim governor and rebuilds the mosque first constructed by Maslama and al-Sahsah.
-The tale then describes the death of Delhemma and Abd al-Wahhab, as well as the final days of al-Battal, who lives long enough to witness the resumption of Roman attacks later in the century.
-He dies at Ancyra and his tomb remains hidden, until the Turks (in some versions the Mamluks) arrive and re-discover it.
+Finally, Uqba's treachery is unmasked, and in the last and longest section, he is pursued by the Caliph al-Mu'tasim and the Kilabite heroes across several countries "from Spain to Yemen" before being crucified before Constantinople.
+On its return, the Muslim army is ambushed in a defile by the Romans, and only 400 men, including the Caliph, al-Battal, Delhemma, and Abd al-Wahhab, managed to escape, but the amir Amr is killed.
+In retaliation, al-Mu'tasim's successor al-Wathiq launched a campaign against Constantinople, where he installed a Muslim governor and rebuilt the mosque first constructed by Maslama and al-Sahsah.
+The tale then describes the death of Delhemma and Abd al-Wahhab and the final days of al-Battal, who lived long enough to witness the resumption of Roman attacks later in the century.
+He dies at Ancyra, and his tomb remains hidden until the Turks (in some versions, the Mamluks) arrived and rediscovered it.

 Analysis

 Dating

 Although the sources on which the romance draws date to the 9th century and before, the earliest secure references to the tales of al-Battal and Delhemma are from Egypt in the mid-12th century, and the work in general was clearly written as a response to the impact of the Crusades.
-However, Henri Grégoire suggested that at least the basis of the tale of Delhemma must have existed before ca. 1000, as it is used in its Byzantine epic analogue, the story of Digenis Akritas.
+However, Henri Grégoire suggested that at least the basis of the tale of Delhemma must have existed before ca. 1000, as it is used in its Byzantine epic analogue, the story of Digenes Akritas.